WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Figure: protection hierarchy of modules/types/functions

-All these properties help us keep the code reusable and easy to understand as the code size increases.
+All these properties help us keep the code easy to understand as the code size increases.

-## What Swift Macros Do Exceptionally Well?

-What gave existing code reuse methods in Swift advantages also capped their capabilities.
+These code reuse methods also built the hierarchy of encapsulation in Swift.
+However, what gives them advantages also caps their capabilities.
 Due to the protective mechanisms over the encapsulation hierarchy, there are still programming concepts that cannot be encapsulated.
 Plus, none of these encapsulation methods can receive the programmer's source code as input -- they can only receive data or closures.

+## What Swift Macros Do Exceptionally Well?

-However, Swift Macro enables encapsulation over many of them by adopting different design philosophies.
+But Swift Macro enables encapsulation over many of them by adopting different design philosophies.
 To help you build a comprehensive understanding of these design philosophies, I would like to show you the nature of Swift Macro with some typical examples.